When

 Silicon bronze gripfast nails are the best choice for other nailing applications.

-Warning Epoxy Resins contain Bisphenol A. Before using epoxies you should consider the flood of new scientific evidence on adverse effects of BPA. |
+Before using traditional petrolium based epoxies you should consider the flood of new scientific evidence on adverse effects of BPA.

 However, there are many types of filler available for thickening and for making fillets and general filling.

-folk just mix in some
+Most folk just mix in some sawdust.

 Many come with differing hardeners for fast, medium or slow curing.